Fantom-Factory/afGamepad/readme.md

 ![Generic Controller Layout](http://eggbox.fantomfactory.org/pods/afGamepad/doc/gamepad.png)

-Only the following controllers are support out of the box:
+Only the following controllers are currently supported out of the box:

 ```
 table: